-7.2.
-Linked Notes
+Linked Notes 7.2.

 A linked note is a debt obligation, most often issued by a financial institution, the return on which is linked in some manner to the performance of one or more reference assets or indexes over the term of the obligation.
 Previously, selling a linked note prior to maturity generally only produced a capital gain or loss.
-Since January 1, 2017, all or a portion of any gain realized on the sale of a linked note is deemed to be interest that has accrued on the debt obligation.
+All or a portion of any gain realized on the sale of a linked note is deemed to be interest that has accrued on the debt obligation.
 This measure ensures that any positive return on a linked note retains the same character, whether it is earned at maturity or reflected in a secondary market sale.